As of: 07/2025

 The objective of the reforms is to unbundle the state-owned ESKOM Group, establish an independent transmission system operator and align the energy supply with renewable energies.
 They include an amendment to the Electricity Regulation Act of 2006, which will also allow private providers to feed electricity from renewable energies into the grid in the future.
 This will result in increased competition within the energy market.

 A significant challenge in South Africa is that a large proportion of the land used to operate wind and solar power plants is located far from the economic centres where electricity is required.
 Therefore, a massive expansion of the grid is a prerequisite for the transformation of the energy industry.
 The mobilisation of private capital in renewable energies is another area of activity.
+Increasing energy efficiency plays an important role in demand management, e.g. in sewage treatment plants, which generally have the highest electricity consumption in municipalities.

-3) Supporting the market ramp-up for green hydrogen:
+3) Supporting the market ramp-up for green hydrogen

-4) Promoting vocational education and training:
+4) Promoting vocational education and training

 Using wind or solar power, for example, requires skilled workers.
 It is also important to equip the large number of young unemployed people with qualifications for a future-oriented labour market.

 On behalf of the German Federal Government and in consultation with other donors, KfW supports reforms that will make a significant contribution to realising the UN 2030 Agenda for Sustainable Development by 2030.
 The German development cooperation support provided through KfW is aimed at achieving the ambitious South African climate targets and significantly reducing greenhouse gas emissions.
-The electricity market is becoming more transparent.

 The pilot project for large-scale production of green hydrogen is a forward-looking initiative in terms of fossil fuel replacement.
 It has the potential to make hydrogen and its products marketable.
+South Africa could therefore play a significant role as a source of green hydrogen for the German and European markets in the future.

 The programme financed by KfW helps to create jobs in renewable energy sources and to qualify specialists for the implementation of the energy transition.